Hands On or Hands Off at Attingham?

 How do we ensure everybody gets to experience and explore all that Attingham has to offer, at the same time as continuing to care for and protect the objects left in our care?

 Hands On or Hands Off?

-Fair Wear and Tear? will be a quirky ‘dark museum’ space in part of the first floor display in the Mansion, and it will be creative, interactive, immersive and theatrical.
-It will explore the causes, impacts and mitigation of wear-and-tear, and how we can all help prevent it.
+The ‘Dark Museum’ space has been installed in two rooms on the first floor display in the Mansion.
+This creative, interactive, and immersive space explore the causes, impacts and mitigation of wear-and-tear, and how we can all help prevent it.